Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

-General Shell-model Hamiltonians with up to two-body interactions can be expressed as
+General shell-model Hamiltonians with up to two-body interactions can be expressed as

 where $ i $ denotes the single-particle state characterized by the quantum numbers $ \left\{ n, l, j, j_z, t_z \right\} $.
-Here, $n$ is the principal quantum number, $l$ the orbital angular momentum, $j$ the total angular momentum, $j_z$ its projection of $j$ onto the $z$-axis, and $t_z$ the isospin projection.
+Here, $n$ is the principal quantum number, $l$ the orbital angular momentum, $j$ the total angular momentum, $j_z$ its projection onto the $z$-axis, and $t_z$ the isospin projection.

-or systems within one or two major shells, as in this work, the one-body term reduces to the diagonal form $ \epsilon_i \equiv h_{ii} $, called the single-particle energies (SPEs).
+For systems within single major shell, as in this work, the one-body term reduces to the diagonal form $ \epsilon_i \equiv h_{ii} $, called the single-particle energies (SPEs).
 The fermionic creation and annihilation operators, $a^\dagger_i$ and $a_i$, act on these single-particle states, while $ V_{ijkl} $ denotes the two-body matrix elements (TBMEs).

 These SPEs and TBMEs can be either derived from the realistic nucleon-nucleon interactions or from the phenomenological adjustments to reproduce experimental data for binding energies, excitation energies, and so on.
-The model space and adopted interactions in this work are summarized in Table~\ref{tab:interactions}.
-The methods in this work can be applied to any other interactions including microscopically derived ones.
-Diagonalization with these interactions can be reproduced using publicly available codes such as KSHELL~\cite{KSHELL1, KSHELL2} or NuclearToolkit.jl~\cite{ NuclearToolkit.jl, Repo_NuclearToolkit.jl}.
+The target nuclei, model space and adopted interactions in this work are summarized in Table~\ref{tab:interactions}.
+The methods in this work can be applied to any other interactions including microscopically derived ones as far as one considers similar systems with same-species nucleons under the methods described below.
+Diagonalization with these interactions can be reproduced using publicly available codes such as KSHELL~\cite{KSHELL1, *KSHELL2} or NuclearToolkit.jl~\cite{ NuclearToolkit.jl, *Repo_NuclearToolkit.jl}.

-Once the Hamiltonian is defined, one can diagonalize the Hamiltonian in a given model space, leading to the Configuration Interaction (CI) method.
-Here, "full configuration interaction" (FCI) refers to exact diagonalization within the selected valence space, following the convention of quantum chemistry (rather than the no-core shell model definition often used in nuclear physics).
+Once the Hamiltonian is defined, one can diagonalize the Hamiltonian in a given model space by means of variants of Configuration Interaction (CI) methods, known as the nuclear shell model in nuclear physics community.
+In this work, full configuration interaction (FCI) refers to exact diagonalization within the selected valence space, following the convention of quantum chemistry (rather than the no-core shell model definition often used in nuclear physics).

 A useful truncation of CI is the doubly occupied configuration interaction (DOCI) method, equivalent to restricting the shell-model space to zero-seniority configurations, i.e., considering only time-reversed nucleon pairs as active degrees of freedom.
 In even-neutron systems, DOCI often provides a good approximation to FCI and is exact for two-valence-neutron $J=0$ states.
 This DOCI method has been also used in nuclear physics and proven to be a good approximation to even-number neutron systems~\cite{Volya2001}.
 Thus, DOCI serves as an important benchmark in this work.